OlympicC1/CIS-155/docs/README.md

-# CIS-155 Web Projects

 ![Beautiful Banner](./beaut.2.jpg)
 ![Tagline](./tagline.svg)

+# CIS-155 Web Projects

-This repository contains all coursework completed for the **CIS-155 Web Development** class at **Olympic College**.
+***This repository contains all coursework completed for the CIS-155 Web Development class at Olympic College.
-Each assignment is organized in its own folder for clarity and version control.
+Each assignment is stored in its own folder for organization and version control.***

 ---